Fraud and corruption

-The link to the ‘Prevention of Financial Crime Policy’ below sets out Babergh and Mid Suffolk District Councils’ position in relation to fraud and corruption.
-It has the full support of the Councils’ Joint Audit and Standards Committee and senior management.
+Our prevention of financial crime policy sets out our position on fraud and corruption.
+It has the full support of our Joint Audit and Standards Committee, as well as senior management.

-The Councils’ takes its responsibilities to protect the public purse very seriously and is committed to the highest standards of openness and accountability in order to ensure the proper use and protection of public funds and assets.
+We take our responsibilities to protect the public purse very seriously.
+We are committed to the highest standards of openness and accountability, to ensure the proper use and protection of public funds and assets.

-The Councils’ will not tolerate fraud or corruption by its Members, employees, suppliers, contractors or service users and will take all necessary steps to investigate all allegations of fraud or corruption and pursue sanctions available in each case, including removal from office, dismissal and prosecution.
+We will take all necessary steps to investigate all allegations of fraud or corruption.
+We will pursue sanctions available in each case - which may include removal from office, dismissal or prosecution.

-This policy provides one point of reference on all aspects of financial crime that may be encountered in our normal working life, and clarifies the processes required to identify, report and process events.
+The policy intends to provide one point of reference on any aspect of financial crime that we may encounter in our normal working life.
+It also clarifies the process needed to identify, report and process any event of financial crime.

 National Fraud Initiative

-The Cabinet Office appoints the auditor to audit the accounts of these authorities.
-It is also responsible for carrying out data matching exercises.
+The Cabinet Office (who operate the NFI) appoint the auditor who audits the accounts of all relevant authorities within the NFI.
+They are also responsible for carrying out any data matching exercises.

-The use of data by the Cabinet Office in a data matching exercise is carried out with statutory authority under its powers in Part 2A of the Audit Commission Act 1998.
-It does not require the consent of the individuals concerned under the Data Protection Act 1998.
+The use of this data, by the Cabinet Office, is carried out with statutory authority as per Part 2A of the Audit Commission Act 1998.
+It does not require the consent of the individuals concerned (under the Data Protection Act 1998).

-For further information on the Cabinet Office’s legal powers and the reasons why it matches particular information, see Fair Processing on Cabinet Office's website.
+For more information about the Cabinet Office's legal powers - and the reasons why they match particular information - read the NFI's privacy notice.